davidje13/MiscArduinoLibraries/libraries/Bitmask18/README.md

 ## Dependencies

-* The SceneRenderer tools use the FastMath library when generating quaternions.
+* The SceneRenderer header uses the Geometry library's vector type
-  Note that the FastMath library is not public domain, but MIT licensed.
 * The library can be used with the ProgMem library to avoid storing constant data in RAM (relevant functions are templated).
 This is an optional dependency.